herber/nanosnap/readme.md

 # Nanosnap

-Small getting screenshots of websites.
+Small service for getting screenshots of websites.

 ## Install